christoskokas/mini_project_kokas/src/README.md

 # mini_project_kokas

 Goal of this project is the modelling of the argos quadruped robot using champ setup assistant.
+Equipped with a stereo camera and by using gmapping ROS packages, argos can move and avoid obstacles.
+To avoid obstacles, packages that convert the images from the stereo camera to laserscan are used.

 ## Ιnstallation